Frequently asked questions about containers

 This can complicate things when you have an air-gapped machine that can only pull images from the address of your private container registry.
 In this case, attempts to follow the foreign layer to get the base image won't work.
 To override the foreign layer behavior, you can use the

 Usage of this flag shall not preclude your obligation to comply with the terms of the Windows container base image license; you must not post Windows content for public or third-party redistribution.
 Usage within your own environment is allowed.

 Is Microsoft participating in the Open Container Initiative (OCI)?

-To guarantee the packaging format remains universal, Docker recently organized the Open Container Initiative (OCI), aiming to ensure container packaging remains an open and foundation-led format with Microsoft as one of the founding members.
+To guarantee the packaging format remains universal, Docker recently organized the Open Container Initiative (OCI), which aims to ensure container packaging remains an open and in a foundation-led format, with Microsoft as one of its founding members.

-Have a recommendation for an addition to the FAQ?
-Open a new feedback issue in the comments section or use GitHub to open a pull request against these docs!
+Want to add something to the FAQ?
+Open a new feedback issue in the comments section or set up a pull request for this page with GitHub!